un4uthorized/devneto/README.md

 - 🌱 I’m currently learning TDD and typescript
-- 👯 I’m looking to collaborate on equality community's
+- 👯 I’m looking to collaborate on equality communities
 - 💬 Ask me about vuejs
 - 😄 Pronouns: say... hi
 - ⚡ Fun fact: I am a vegetarian and I love working out in gym